Fibonacci numbers in popular culture: Television

-Fibonacci numbers appear in the Good Place series, first in the main character Eleanor's horoscope on the day she dies and as the area code on the afterlife's neighborhood.
+Fibonacci numbers appear in the series The Good Place, first in the main character Eleanor's horoscope on the day she dies and as the area code on the afterlife's neighborhood.

 The scientist character Walter Bishop in the television show Fringe recites the Fibonacci sequence to fall asleep.
 It is later revealed to be the key sequence identifying a series of safe deposit boxes he had maintained.